Daryl0101/fyp/README.md

 # ReAlloc - Food Allocation Management System

-A comprehensive Django-based food allocation and inventory management system designed for NGOs and food banks to efficiently manage food distribution to families in need.
+A comprehensive Django-based API for a food allocation and inventory management system designed for NGOs and food banks to efficiently manage food distribution to families in need.
+[Click here to hop to Frontend](https://github.com/Daryl0101/realloc-fe)

 ## 🎯 Overview